Leveler-Canada/leveler/src/components/About/About.md

   **Resources will be shared freely.** Even if you are not in a position to receive or distribute, through our resources page, anyone can add to the conversation.
 Our resources page is a place to strategize, organize and connect with other mutual aid efforts and funding opportunities.

-  **Our community is built on trust.** If you are a recipient and have received what you need, we ask that you remove yourself from the database by emailing remove@leveler.info.
-If you have received more than what you need, please consider distributing funds back to other recipients by visiting http://leveler.info and clicking “distribute”.
+  **Our community is built on trust.** If you are a recipient and have received what you need, we ask that you remove yourself from the database by emailing canada@leveler.info.
+If you have received more than what you need, please consider distributing funds back to other recipients by visiting http://canada.leveler.info and clicking “distribute”.

   **We can bail each other out.** We have a shared responsibility toward one another.
 By being part of leveler’s database, you are connected to people in your community who are also in a position to receive assistance.
 When you share leveler among your peers who are in salaried or financially stable positions, you are helping the entire community receive funding.